 Predictive policing allows officers to be directed to the right area at the right time in order to catch criminals before a crime is committed.
 This is a new version of a classic tactic, where officers would rely partially on instinct and partially on a paper map in order to chose where to spend their shift patrolling.
 Now they are able to use a sophisticated algorithm — a complex series of code fed with historical data about crimes, such as where, how often they happen, and the type of crime they are — to do the same work at a fraction of the labor.

-The new model of policing is based off the CompStat model pioneered in New York City in the early 1990s which was considered a success for reducing murder rates by 50 percent (CompStat).
-Not only is the program based off pre-existing data, but also pre-existing logic, such as “if there’s an area with lots of home break-ins, send police cars to patrol the area during the time of day when most of the robberies occur.
+The new model of policing is based off the CompStat model pioneered in New York City in the early 1990s which was considered a success for reducing murder rates by 50 percent, according to the US Department of Justice.
+Not only is the program based off pre-existing data, but also pre-existing logic, such as “if there’s an area with lots of home break-ins, send police cars to patrol the area during the time of day when most of the robberies occur”.